binhrobles/hanoi-boids/README.md

         - street intersections become chaotic
     - flock only against boids in MY street
 - variability
-    - renegades (motos who are going against the grain / disrespect "street" rules)
     - motos vs cars vs trucks (vs peds)
         - prioritization
         - speed / turn radius
         - motos have a tendency to create "streams" for each other
-- player
-    - different modes: moto / car / truck / ped

 ## Future
 - OSM import -> playable street grid
+- get dropped in as a controllable player
+    - different modes: moto / car / truck / ped
+- renegades (motos who are going against the grain / disrespect "street directionality" rules)
+- more interesting